Softvelum/sldp-playback-library-ios/README.md

 Open player.xcodeproj, this project contains complete code to make your own SLDP player from scratch.

+Also, [read introduction blog post](https://softvelum.com/2025/08/sldp-exoplayer-media3-open-source/) about this initiative.
 Also check our SLDP open source playback on Android [in this blog post](https://softvelum.com/2025/08/sldp-exoplayer-media3-open-source/).